-Rethinking body mass index for assessing cancer riskNovember 8th, 2012 in Health
+Rethinking body mass index for assessing cancer riskNovember 8, 2012 in Medicine & Health / Health

 A study by researchers at Albert Einstein College of Medicine of Yeshiva University suggests that body mass index (BMI)—the most commonly used weight-for-height formula for estimating fatness—may not be the best measure for estimating disease risk, and particularly the risk of certain types of cancer.
 The study was published today in the online edition of the American Journal of Epidemiology.